-As you move to the South, forget about freezing winters and hot summers of Minnesota and get ready to enjoy less extreme weather, where snow becomes thinner and less frequent.
+You are certainly considering this.
+When you move South, you get to enjoy warm weather all year around. you can forget the freezing winters and hot and humid summers of Minnesota, and start enjoying less extreme weather, where snow becomes mild and less frequent occurrence.

 You also may want to get an extra pair of sunglasses, because Texas has more than half a year of sunny days.
 Dallas’s average is 234 sunny days a year and only one snowy day.
 If you are a sun lover, you will definitely enjoy this part, and may even get some good suntan.

 Size and population are among the main differences you will encounter after moving to Texas.
 Minnesota has a surface area three times smaller and five times less population.
 If you don’t mind living in bigger and denser cities, you will find yourself at ease with these aspects of living in Texas.

 Each state has its major cities, with its landmarks and attractions.
 Minneapolis and Saint Paul,- the capital, are Minnesota’s Twin Cities, where the population and the major activities are mostly concentrated at.

 Texas’s equivalent cities are Houston, San Antonio, Dallas, and Austin – the capital.
 The main industries, football teams, art, music, and shopping are in these cities.
 Hence, you might consider relocating to one of them, as they are more lively and offer more opportunities.